.

 By Alexander Thomas

-HTML TagWriter is (was) an HTML editor that I once wrote for myself to make building my web site easier.
-It became quite large and versatile, so I released it to the public as a shareWare program.
-It's based on HyperCard, hence runs in pre-OS X versions of Mac OS.
-It also runs fine in the Classic environment of OS X, but as Classic is now obsolete, so is this program — even though I still use it myself.
-You can't run this program on an Intel-based mac unless you use a PowerPC emulator like SheepShaver.
+HTML TagWriter was an HTML editor that I once wrote for myself to make building my web site easier.
+It became quite versatile, so I released it to the public as a shareWare program.
+It was based on HyperCard, hence only runs in the ‘Classic’ Mac OS versions before OS X, or in the Classic environment that came with the earlier OS X versions.
+Classic is now completely obsolete, and so is this program.
+Even if it could be imported in a modern HyperCard derivative, it would not work properly because it relies heavily on XCMDs and XFCNs.
+You can still run HTML TagWriter through a PowerPC emulator like SheepShaver.
+Believe it or not, quite often I still use it in this manner to edit webpages.

 Download